Australian Landscape Paintings by Meg Vivers – Impressions on Cotton Canvas or Linen – Oil, Acrylic, Ochre

 (SOME PRICES INCLUDE POSTAGE WITHIN AUSTRALIA DEPENDING UPON LOCATION.
 PLEASE EMAIL ME FOR DETAILS AND DISCUSSION.
 THERE WILL BE AN ADDITIONAL FEE OF $50 FOR INSURANCE IF DESIRED.)

-13 December, 2017: Just finished a new painting entitled ‘Last Light’.
+13 December, 2017: A new painting entitled ‘Last Light’.
 Size 102 x 76 cm.
 Acrylic and oil on stretched canvas.
 Price $500, plus postage if not local buyer.
 Quite unique and would bring a room to life!
-Contact the artist at email@example.com .
+Contact the artist at firstname.lastname@example.org .

 4 January, 2017: Added a new picture which is an oil painting of the Northern Territory bush in northern Australia.
 Painting called ‘After Fires’.
 See 2nd thumbnail below in list of Australian landscape paintings.
 SOLD on Bluethumb.